hello@mejocare.com

 Surgeon's Expertise

-• The cost also depends on the type of surgeon you've chosen, his experience, qualifications, and expertise play a major role in affecting the cost.
+• The cost also depends on the type of surgeon you've chosen; their experience, qualifications, and expertise play a major role in affecting the cost.

 Type of Donor Tissue